bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 Creating validation rules, running the validation, and retrieving error messages works the same whether you are validating ``$_POST`` data or an array.

-**Important Note:** If you want to validate more than one array during a single execution, then you should call the reset_validation() function before setting up rules and validating the new array.
+.. important:: If you want to validate more than one array during a single
+	execution, then you should call the ``reset_validation()`` method before setting up rules and validating the new array.

-For more info please see the :ref:`function-reference` section below.
+For more info please see the :ref:`class-reference` section below.

 .. _saving-groups: